This post may contain affiliate links. Please read our disclosure policy.

 The best way to keep your turkey from drying out is a) not to overcook it and b) BRINE IT.

-• It also flavors the turkey, especially the skin.
+• Brining seasons the turkey, especially the skin.

 I honestly think that most people find turkey dry or cannot cook turkey because they don’t bother to brine it.

-I’ve cooked a turkey without brining, and while it was edible, you simply cannot create turkey that is moist throughout (including moist white meat) unless you brine it first.
+I’ve cooked a turkey without brining it (I used lots of garlic herb butter instead) and while it was edible, you simply cannot create turkey that is moist throughout (including moist white meat) unless you brine it first.

 a turkey with dry brine